 Origin and History

-The Odawa (aka Ottawa, meaning “Traders”) people are an Algonquian-speaking group of Native Americans.
-In the early 1600s, they were approx. 8,000 and inhabited the Manitoulin Island, the Bruce Peninsula of the Georgian Bay, the northern reaches of Lake Huron and the valley of the Ottawa River.
-They were traditional allies of the Chippewa People and Potawatomi People, with whom they probably shared common ancestry.
-They were also allied with the Wyandot People and took part in their trade with the French.
+The Odawa (aka Odowa or Ottawa, meaning “Traders”) people are an Algonquian-speaking group of Native Americans.
+In the early 1600s, they were approx. 8,000 and inhabited the Manitoulin Island, the Bruce Peninsula of the north and east shores of Georgian Bay, Odawa bands included the Kiskakon, Sinago, Sable and Nassauakueton.
+They were traditional allies of the Ojibwe (Chippewa) People and Potawatomi People, with whom they probably shared common ancestry.
+They were also allied with the Wendat (Huron) People, trading skins and furs with them in exchange for vegetable produce.

 Role during the War

 On July 9, 1755, many Odawa warriors from Michilimackinac were among the 637 Native American warriors that took part in the Ambush on the Monongahela, where they attacked along the flanks of the British column winning the day.

 Nonetheless, in 1756 at a conference in Montréal, the Governor Vaudreuil wanted the Anishinaabe to attack the Six Nations Iroquois.
 They, including Odawa from Waganawkezee, insisted that the quarrel was between the French and British.
 They did not want a renewal of inter-tribal conflict.
 To reinforce this message an Odawa leader sang a war song calling to the others, ‘Father, we are famished, give us fresh meat; we wish to eat the English.’